Credit Card Interchange Rates: What You Need to Know About Payment Processing Fees

 How can you lower your interchange fees?

-When it comes to credit card interchange rates, you have very little say over how much you pay per transaction–– consumers decide which credit card networks they use, and the credit card networks determine their rates.
+When it comes to credit and debit card interchange rates, you have very little say over how much you pay per transaction–– consumers decide which card networks they use, and the card networks determine their rates.

-However, there are few things you can do to lower your credit card interchange rates, including:
+However, there are few things you can do to lower your average card interchange rate, including:

-2) staying informed about rate increases, such as MasterCard and Visa’s upcoming increases, to enact minimum transaction limits when necessary
+- staying informed about rate increases, such as Mastercard and Visa’s upcoming increases, to enact minimum transaction limits when necessary

-3) encouraging customers to use debit cards when possible/
+- encouraging customers to use debit cards when possible

-Interchange rates are assigned by the credit card networks, so you DON’T have control over them.
-However, you can lower your overall credit card processing fees by choosing a payment processor that doesn’t charge unnecessarily high markups + extra fees on top of the interchange.
+An interchange rate is assigned by the card networks, so you DON’T have control over them.
+However, you can lower your overall processing fees by choosing a payment processor that doesn’t charge unnecessarily high markups + extra fees on top of the interchange.

 Bottom line

-While there’s little you can do to lower the amount your business pays for interchange, you can take charge of your business’s payment processing costs to save money where you can by switching to a service provider such as Payment Depot that offers merchants membership-based pricing.
+While there’s little you can do to lower the amount your business pays for interchange, you can take charge of your business’s payment processing costs to save money where you can by switching to a payment processor such as Payment Depot that offers transparent and competitive interchange plus pricing.
 So that you can pass those savings along to your customers and ultimately run a more successful and in-demand retail business.